How Inworld helped an AI game with 20 million players reach profitability

 Tabish is the first to admit that his team underestimated the costs of running Death by AI with OpenAI and ElevenLabs.
 “My team is obsessed with shipping fast.
 We don’t want to sit on an idea for a year and wait for it to go out,” he explained.
 “But that was our problem.
 We moved too fast and underestimated how much people would play this game – which meant we underestimated the costs.”

 From Death by AI’s experience, Tabish feels strongly that the models studios use in early prototyping aren’t necessarily the models they should go into production with.
-“I think many people are exploring AI games and are using OpenAI or ElevenLabs or different services for prototyping.
+“I think many people are exploring native AI games and are using OpenAI or ElevenLabs or different services for prototyping.
 But the pricing of many of these models don’t work for gaming,” he explained.
 “Their pricing makes sense for enterprise use cases where the interactions or generation needs are not significant or don’t need to be that fast.
 But in a gaming scenario, the pricing needs to be different.”

 Inworld, in contrast, had a pricing model made for gaming charging less than the leading LLM competitor and the leading TTS competitor – while offering more features and better performance.